Impression Evidence: Footprints, Tyre Marks and Casting

 United States: PCAST and Daubert.
 US courts have consistently admitted footwear evidence under Daubert, finding that the SWGTREAD guidelines, the FBI and RCMP databases, and the accumulated casework record satisfy the general-acceptance prong.
 Post-PCAST, some courts have limited the language available to footwear experts (parallel to the tool-mark limitation in Tibbs): rather than "the impression was made by this shoe to the exclusion of all others," many US federal courts now require "more likely than not from the same shoe" language when individual characteristics are present but the mark quality is marginal.
 The US District Court for the Eastern District of New York in United States v.
 Mahoney (2018) applied this limitation specifically to footwear testimony.

 United Kingdom: FSR Codes and CPS Guidance.
 UK footwear evidence is submitted through the SICAR database search and laboratory comparison workflow under the FSR Codes of Practice.
 The Crown Prosecution Service guidance on expert evidence specifies that footwear reports must state the basis for any class match (which database search was run, how many potential model matches were found) and must clearly distinguish class, subclass, and individual conclusions.
 The R v.
-T (2010 EWCA Crim 2439) decision, though concerning the statistical presentation of footwear evidence rather than admissibility per se, established that presenting a barefoot-impression frequency statistic without proper Bayesian foundation was inadmissible, reinforcing the general principle that footwear statistical evidence must be properly calibrated.
+T (2010 EWCA Crim 2439) decision, though concerning the statistical presentation of footwear evidence rather than admissibility per se, established that presenting a shod-footwear impression frequency statistic without proper Bayesian foundation was inadmissible, reinforcing the general principle that footwear statistical evidence must be properly calibrated.

 Australia: ANZFSS guidelines.
 The Australian and New Zealand Forensic Science Society guidelines require footwear and tyre-mark examiners to follow the same class-subclass-individual framework, to document the database searches conducted, and to express conclusions in likelihood-ratio or equivalent terms where the level of evidence supports quantification.
 The AFP Physical Evidence Section uses the SICAR database through its Foster and Freeman licence.